 Procedure: First, you start on birth control, so that the doctors can strictly control your cycle.
 Then you inject hormones that stimulate your ovaries to produce multiple eggs.
 That takes about 10-12 days.
 (3) Then the eggs are retrieved, which takes about 30 minutes and involves anesthesia.
 While you’re snoozing, your doc uses an ultrasound to guide a needle up your vagina and a suction device to remove some eggs from the follicles.
 It’s technically not that different from getting blood drawn!
 The only difference is eggs being removed, not blood, and the fun’s going down in the vag instead of your arm.
 When a woman is ready to get pregnant, which could be years later, the eggs are thawed, injected with sperm to achieve fertilization, and transferred to the uterus as embryos.
 (4) The pressure is similar to a Pap smear—no pain, no sedation, no drugs required (whew!).
 Your doc will pass an embryo transfer catheter up through your cervical opening to the uterine cavity, then squirt the embryo out of the catheter.
 World’s priciest squirt gun.

 Cost: Unfortunately, it costs a pretty penny.
-The big ticket items include the egg extraction and accompanying drugs, the egg storage, and the egg reinsertion (IVF).
-There are a different cost of the different clinic.
+The big-ticket items include the egg extraction and accompanying drugs, the egg storage, and the egg reinsertion (IVF).
+There is a different cost of the different clinic.

 When: Remember, egg freezing procedure is essentially an insurance policy for your fertility.
 The younger you freeze, the better the results—and also the lower the likelihood that you’ll need to use the eggs, as you’ll have more time to get pregnant naturally.